-o Students residing in India and who have taken prior qualifying education in India have to appear for the interview with all required supporting documents
+- o Students residing in India and who have taken prior qualifying education in India have to appear for the interview with all required supporting documents - o Both GRE and TOFEL/ELTS scores are to be submitted at the time of admission

-5-year Integrated B.Tech-M.Tech. in Computer Science:
+5-year Integrated M.Tech. in Computer Science:

-The school has introduced a five year Integrated M.Tech. programme in Computer Science with effect from the academic year 2014-15.
-The students will be awarded both B.Tech & M.Tech at the end of five years but there is no exit point for a B.Tech degree.
+The School has introduced a 5-year Integrated M.Tech. programme in Computer Science with effect from the academic year 2014-15.
+The students will be awarded a degree at the end of five years but there is no exit option.
 This is intended to provide a high quality computer science education with a curriculum that is state-of-the-art.
-The school boasts of a very low student-teacher ratio that allows faculty to give individual attention to students.
+The School boasts of a very low student-teacher ratio that allows faculty to give individual attention to students.